algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ### System architecture

 As requested by ALGOSUP, we are going to use DOSBox, an emulator for Intel 80386 family CPUs which is cross-platform and does not require any DOS distribution or an x86 architecture CPU.
-Our game will be based on a 16 bits adress bus, limiting adressable RAM to 65,536 bytes.
+Our game will be based on a 16-bit address bus, limiting addressable RAM to 65,536 bytes.

 ### User interface